John Chapman (publisher): Life

 In 19th-century Britain there was high-class patronage of Hydropathy.
 Charles Darwin was a user of it and his old friend Dr. James Manby Gully (1808-83) had a thriving hydropathic institution in Malvern.
 Similarly, he was connected to John Chapman, a homeopath in London and a friend of Thomas Huxley.
 According to Emma Darwin's diary, John Chapman visited Darwin on 20 May 1865.
 Chapman was proprietor and editor of the Westminster Review, to which Huxley had been a regular contributor."
 For his woes, Chapman had Darwin using bags of ice applied to the spine.

-Chapman lived with both his wife and mistress, and Mary Ann Evans is believed to have had an affair with him, as well as having an earlier relationship with suffragette and women's rights activist Barbara Leigh Smith Bodichon (who refused to marry Chapman and lose her legal rights as married woman).
+Chapman lived with both his wife and mistress, and Mary Ann Evans is believed to have had an affair with him, as well as having an earlier relationship with suffragette and women's rights activist Barbara Leigh Smith Bodichon (who refused to marry Chapman and lose her legal rights as a married woman).

-He died in Paris on 25 November 1894, from the result of being run over by a cab.
+Chapman died in Paris on 25 November 1894, as the result of being run over by a cab.
 His body was returned to England and buried on the eastern side of Highgate Cemetery and the inscription records that his wife took over the editorship of the Westminster Review.